realdustsans/ABOUTME/README.md

 hii you can call me zombi or murder.. i dont really care what u call me lmao! im a dust sans fictkin! ask 4 sys..

-i am offtab all the time cuz i have nobody to talk 2 lmao, please whisper to int!
-I really don't care who c + h with me, I just like sitting with people.
+I'm offtab almost all the time lol, just w2i if you aren't one of my friends. anyone c+h unless im with someone alreaddy

 dont interact with me if you're problematic, under 12, or over 20. (unless I know u already)

 dont copy my skins

-i follow people i think are cooolll.... also shoutout to my awesome friends hi
+i follow people i think are cooolll.... also shoutout to my awesome friends

-i don't like talking that much and i am NOT a converstaion starter
+im a VERY shy talker to people i dont know, once i'm comfortable enough i'll talk more ^^

+any flirting i do is strictly platonic as i am already taken

 ok thats basically all u need to know about me ok bye ok